 Glen Oaks Community College

-2017 MOTORCYCLE SAFETY PROGRAM
+2018 MOTORCYCLE SAFETY PROGRAM

-The 2017 Motorcycle Safety Program will be conducted through Glen Oaks Community College.
+The 2018 Motorcycle Safety Program will be conducted through Glen Oaks Community College.
 We encourage folks to register early.
-Class size is limited.
-As you will see on the registration form the classes will take place at Sturgis High School.
-We will offer classes beginning in April.
-There are no refunds.
-If you are late for your assigned class you could be replaced by a walk in.
+Class size is limited to 16 participants.
+As you will see on the on–line registration form, the classes will take place at Sturgis Middle School, 14OO E. Lafayette, Sturgis, MI 49091 (see “Class Times & Schedule” below for more class info).

 The Basic Rider Course (BRC) will help you learn the physical and mental skills required to enjoy riding to the fullest.

 The classroom activities introduce the mental and perceptual processes needed to be a good rider and show you how to process information and make safe decisions.
 The riding sessions have you practice basic control that includes clutch and throttle coordination, straight-line riding, stopping, turning, and shifting.
 Also included are quicker stops, curves, and swerves.
 It is important not only to be healthy, but to have enough fitness, strength, and coordination to learn well and manage the physical demands of riding a motorcycle.

 BRC Class Times & Schedule

 The Basic Rider Classes are offered in one weekend; Friday night class room begins at 6:00 pm ending at 10:00 pm., ½ day on Saturday and ½ day on Sunday.
 Range instruction takes place on Saturday and Sunday on a split schedule using the program training motorcycles.
 That means you are on the range for ½ day of each day, one day from 7:45 am to 1:00 pm and one day from Noon to 5:00 pm. (approximate times).
 Range groups are established during classroom on Friday night.